ruhi48/Travel-Planner-Bot/README.md

 **Features**

-1) Generate detailed travel itineraries for any destination.
+1)Generate detailed travel itineraries for any destination.

 2)Suggest accommodations, restaurants, and attractions.